Grant-Steinfeld/Intro-Red-Hat-Local-OpenShift/README.md

 Agenda:

-630pm - doors open, check-in, and get some food
+6:30pm - doors open, check-in, and get some food

-645pm - round-robin introductions & get to know each other 7-830pm - presentation
+6:45pm - round-robin introductions & get to know each other

+7-8:30pm - workshop

-830-845pm - Q&A
+8:30-8:45pm - Q&A

 9pm - venue closes

 About Grant